BeppeInfo/BeppeInfo.github.io/_posts/2016-05-29-everything_json.md

 tags: [GSoC, ZeroMQ, Jupyter, JSON]
 ---

-So, If you read my previous posts, you know that, up till now, we have a **Jupyter** kernel that opens its needed **ZeroMQ** sockets on arbitrary ports and does pretty much nothing besides that.
+So, if you read my previous posts, you know that, up till now, we have a **Jupyter** kernel that opens its needed **ZeroMQ** sockets on arbitrary ports and does pretty much nothing besides that.

 If you are a little versed in socket programming, or even just **Internet Protocol** (**IP**) things, you know that this won't work: we can't just start listening (bind) to a port on a server and not tell the client which port it should connect to, or vice versa.